-What is Bruxism?
+What is Teeth Grinding?

-Sleep bruxism is a sleep-related movement disorder that may occur along with other sleeping disorders like snoring and sleep apnea.
+Sleep bruxism is a sleep-related disorder that may occur along with other sleeping disorders like snoring and sleep apnea.

-What causes Bruxism?
+What Causes Bruxism?

-- Flattened, fractured, chipped or loose teeth
+- Flattened, fractured, chipped, or loose teeth

 - Tooth pain or sensitivity